Pykinho/xGDataCreator/README.md

 # xGDataCreator
-This i a tool for creating data and statistics regarding shots in football
+This is a tool for creating data and statistics regarding shots in football